This pub's got all the ingredients for a good time: a tub of tinnies, a rooftop, and excellent pub grub

-When the Marquis of Lorne Hotel closed, tear were shed for one of the golden girls of Fitzroy.
+When the Marquis of Lorne Hotel closed, tears were shed for one of the golden girls of Fitzroy.
 She was a classic pub where the beer and food was decent and cheap, and the dark red interior was a comforting hideaway for locals.
 But after being shuttered for over a year, the grand old pub lives again.

 New owners Hitchens, Rowley, Vero and Benjamin, a group with serious hospitality chops, have struck a perfect balance between modernising the Marquis and retaining her classic charms.
 A couple of weeks in, these guys are already greeting regulars by name, and with a beautiful rooftop, great beer selection, and interesting, affordable food, there’s plenty of reasons to be neighbourly.